jro31/jethro-codes/_articles/my-story.md

 I didn't initially take to Thailand if I'm honest.

-My knowledge of Thailand stretched about as far as I'd seen 'The Beach' once, but I didn't really know more than that.
+My knowledge of Thailand stretched about as far as I'd seen 'The Beach' once.
 But my initial impression, was that it was incredibly touristy, and incredibly tame.

 South America had struck the perfect chord with me.

-It was just touristy enough, where you would always be able to find a backpackers hostel with people who were going out, but not so touristy that you couldn't get away from it at times either.
+It was just touristy enough, where you would always be able to find a backpackers hostel to stay at, but not so touristy that you couldn't get away from it at times either.

 And it had a bit of edge.
-I was lucky, but most people had a story about being robbed, or their bus being held-up at gunpoint somewhere, usually in Peru, or something along those lines.
+I was lucky, but many people had a story about being robbed, or their bus being held-up at gunpoint somewhere, usually in Peru, or something along those lines.

-No one had those stories in Thailand, it was incredibly safe.
+No one had these stories in Thailand, it was incredibly safe.

 I remember at the time thinking that it would be an amazing place to retire to, but that wasn't really what I was looking for.

-Compared to South America where every country gave me a 90-day visa on arrival, in south-east Asia, the custom is for 30 days.
+Compared to South America where every country gave me a 90-day visa on arrival, in Southeast Asia, the custom is for 30 days.

 And when you're like me, and don't really like doing things quickly, 30 days feels like a rush.